 (DPhil in Development Studies, MA in International Relations)

-Dr Annette Idler is Director of Studies at the Changing Character of War Programme, Senior Research Fellow at Pembroke College, and Senior Research Fellow at the Department of Politics and International Relations, University of Oxford.
-She is also Research Associate at the Centre on Conflict, Development and Peacebuilding, Graduate Institute Geneva.
+Dr Annette Idler is Director of Studies at the Changing Character of War Centre, Senior Research Fellow at Pembroke College, and Senior Research Fellow at the Department of Politics and International Relations, University of Oxford.
+She is also Visiting Scholar at Harvard University’s Weatherhead Center for International Affairs and Research Associate at the Centre on Conflict, Development and Peacebuilding, Graduate Institute Geneva.
 She holds a doctorate from the Department of International Development and St. Antony’s College, University of Oxford.

-Dr Idler's research interests lie at the interface of conflict, security and transnational organised crime, especially drug trafficking as well as terrorism, peace building and governance.
+Her work focuses on global International Relations, especially global security.
+She researches the interface of armed conflict and transnational organised crime, and the implications for security architectures, peace building and governance.
 She is particularly interested in the role that diverse types of violent non-state groups play in these dynamics.
-Among other areas, she focuses on the political economy of borderlands as spaces where crime and conflict dynamics converge.
-Methodologically, she is fascinated by the use of ethnographic methods in International Relations.
+Among other areas, she focuses on the political economy of borderlands as spaces where criminal, terrorist and conflict dynamics converge.
+Methodologically, she is fascinated by the use of ethnographic methods in Political Science and International Relations, as well as multi-methods research.
+She has conducted extensive fieldwork in war-torn and crisis-affected regions, including in and on Colombia, Ecuador, Venezuela, Myanmar and Kenya (on Somalia).

-- The Changing Character of Conflict Platform: Understanding, Tracing and Forecasting Change across Time, Space and Cultures
+- The Changing Character of Conflict Platform: Understanding, Tracing and Forecasting Change across Time, Space and Cultures, funded by AHRC/ESRC (Principal Investigator)

-- From Conflict Actors to Architects of Peace: Promoting Human Security in Colombia and Internationally (in collaboration with the Foreign and Commonwealth Office)
+- From Conflict Actors to Architects of Peace: Promoting Human Security in Colombia and Internationally, funded by the Foreign and Commonwealth Office (Principal Investigator)

 - Putting Frontier Research into Action: Tackling Violent Non-state Groups in Peripheral Spaces (in collaboration with UN Colombia and the UN System Staff College)